Can closed accounts be removed from your credit report?

 Option 2: Ask the creditor for a “goodwill” removal

-If you’re pursuing a goodwill removal, contacting the credit bureaus is unnecessary.
+Contacting the credit bureaus is unnecessary if you’re pursuing a goodwill removal.
 They will not remove accurate information at your request.
-However, if your creditor responds positively to your goodwill request, your creditor can ask the credit bureaus to remove the information they had placed on your credit report.
+However, if your creditor responds positively to your goodwill request, your creditor can ask the credit bureaus to remove the negative information from your credit report.

 Again, this method is not limited to closed accounts.
 If you have an active account with a negative mark, you might contact the creditor and ask if they’re willing to remove the negative as an act of goodwill.
 The worst they can do is say no.